openscoring/openscoring-openshift/README.md

 # Usage #

 The base URL of the application is `http://<app name>-<namespace name>.rhcloud.com`.
 The installation can be verified by making a GET request to the model list endpoint at `http://<app name>-<namespace name>.rhcloud.com/openscoring/model` (e.g. opening this address in a web browser).
-Upon success, the response should contain a JSON array of deployed model identifiers.
+Upon success, the response should contain a summary of deployed models as a JSON object.

 The application implements full [Openscoring REST API] (https://github.com/jpmml/openscoring).
 The access to HTTP methods `PUT` and `DELETE` that deal with model deployment and undeployment, respectively, is only permitted to users with the "admin" role.
 The Openscoring application grants this role to all users that originate from the local network.